 - chest X-ray

-- Stopping any medication that affects how your blood clots.
+- Stop any medication that affects how your blood clots.
 Many pain relievers and heart medications affect clotting.
-However, you should not stop these drugs on your own.
-ONLY stop medication if your doctor tells you to do so.
+You shouldn’t stop these drugs on your own, but only if your doctor tells you to do so.

-- Quitting smoking.
-It is bad for your heart and increases healing time.
+- Quit smoking.
+It’s bad for your heart and increases healing time.

-- Contacting your doctor if you experience symptoms of a cold or flu.
+- Contact your doctor if you experience symptoms of a cold or flu.
 Heart infections can become very serious.

-- Preparing your home and making arrangements for your weeklong hospital stay.
+- Prepare your home, and make arrangements for your weeklong hospital stay.

-- Washing your body with a special soap the day before the procedure.
+- Wash your body with a special soap the day before the procedure.
 This reduces the risk of infection.

-- Fasting, including not drinking water, beginning at midnight before your surgery
+- Fast, which includes no drinking water, beginning at midnight before your surgery.

-- Taking any and all medications your doctor gives you.
+- Take any and all medications your doctor gives you.